 This checklist is based on the Diagnostic and Statistical Manual of Mental Disorders - Fourth Edition (DSM-IV) behavior characteristics of autism.
 This is what would be used when officially making any type of diagnosis.

 Based on the results of the checklist you may find that your child has some of the symptoms, but to a lesser degree.
 Your child may have perfectly normal developing speech, but limited eye contact, repetitive behaviors, and social skills deficits.
-Because the disorder is considered to be "on a spectrum" there are many different levels of autism, including mild.
+Because the disorder is considered to be "on a spectrum" there are many different levels of autism, including a mild form.

-High functioning autism symptoms are more commonly diagnosed as asperger disorder.
-If your child has great speech, but you still feel like something is just not right, you may want to download the free checklist as well as read the page with typical Aspergers symptoms.
+High functioning autism symptoms used to be more commonly diagnosed as asperger disorder.
+However, with the release of the DSM-V, this is no longer being classified as Asperger Syndrome.
+Despite this, I think it's still important to identify whether your child may be on this end of the the Autism Spectrum, so I am leaving this information available for families to view.
+If your child has great speech, but you still feel like something is just not right, you may want to download the free checklist as well as read the page with what used to be classified as typical Aspergers symptoms.

 Autistic Disorder is a neurodevelopmental disorder classified in the Diagnostic and statistical manual of mental disorders (Fourth edition---text revision)-DSM-IV as a Pervasive Developmental Disorder (PDD).
 It may also be referred as early infantile autism, childhood autism, or Kanner’s autism<span style='font-size: 50%'>(1).
 Other developmental disorders that appear similar in nature, include: